Lucas-Tran/ForgeGameEngine/README.md

 ## Change Log

+Version 0.8 - Made a cube
-Version 0.6 - Added 3D projection and made the quad spinning Version 0.6 - Added textures and shader errors
+Version 0.7 - Added 3D projection and made the quad spinning Version 0.6 - Added textures and shader errors
 Version 0.5 - Abstracted OpenGL into classes
 Version 0.4 - Used an element buffer to display a quad